I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmdt_displaymode_flags.md

 This member is reserved and should be set to zero.

 Setting this member is equivalent to setting the remaining 26 bits (0xFFFFFFC0) of a 32-bit value to zeros.

 Supported starting with Windows 8.

-`Stereo`

-[in]

-A UINT value that specifies whether stereo is supported by the monitor that the display mode will be displayed on.

-Setting this member is equivalent to setting the eighth bit of a 32-bit value (0x00000080).

-Supported starting with Windows 8.